Olddude/open-webui/PIPELINE_DEBUG_GUIDE.md

 }
 ```

-### 2. Register the Pipeline in Open WebUI
+### 2. Register the Function in Open WebUI

-The pipeline needs to be registered with Open WebUI.
+The function needs to be registered with Open WebUI.
 There are two ways:

 #### Method A: Through the UI (Recommended)

-**IMPORTANT**: Use the **Pipelines** section, NOT the Functions section!
+**IMPORTANT**: Use the **Functions** section, NOT the Pipelines section!

 1. **Navigate to the Admin Panel**
    - Open <http://localhost:5173>